 Utilities are increasing while people are home, and temperatures are rising.
 Owners have to also find alternate sources of income.
 There has never been a better time to diversify your multifamily income with ancillary billing programs.
 Even Forbes thinks you need a ratio utility billing system (RUBS) program.

 As mentioned in Forbes, a Ratio Utility Billing Program is an excellent way to offset unpredictable costs.
 A RUBS program can almost always be implemented without up-front cost, so it positively impacts NOI as soon as it begins.
-It can be phased in with new tenants, or at lease renewal, or immediately if a billing program is already in place.
+It can be phased in with new tenants, at lease renewal, or immediately if a billing program is already in place.

 In a correctly designed RUBS program, residents pay their fair share of the master utility bill.
 RUBS programs encourage conservation, which reduces utility waste and brings the cost down for everyone.